-I’m not really crazy about the sugar free ice creams out there or the coconut milk ice creams they have lost something and they don’t seem to be as satisfying as I want them to be.
+I’m not really crazy about the sugar-free ice creams or the coconut milk ice creams on the market.
+Although Halo and Coconut Bliss do a pretty good job but they are missing something and they don’t seem to be as satisfying as I want them to be.

-So I pulled out some of my coconut milk ice cream recipes and noticed that they pretty much all have the same base.
+I pulled out some of my coconut milk ice cream recipes and noticed that they pretty much all have the same base.
 I decided on a basic recipe and started playing with it.
-I remembered that yummummy kitchen.com a Blog that does a lot of vegan food, actually, I think she’s all vegan mentioned that to get the creaminess from a coconut base ice cream you needed to add arrowroot.
-I happen to have cornstarch in the pantry so that’s what I used in this recipe.
-As she also noted if you don’t want to use a starch it’s fine, but you will get a more ice crystally texture than if you were to go ahead and use the starch.
+I remembered that yummlykitchen.com a Blog that does a lot of vegan food, actually, I think she’s all vegan mentioned that to get the creaminess from a coconut-based ice cream you needed to add arrowroot.
+I happen to have cornstarch (non-gmo) in the pantry so that’s what I used in this recipe.
+As she also noted if you do not want to use a starch it’s fine, but you will get a more ice crystally texture than if you were to go ahead and use the starch.
 In my recipe I went with two tablespoons of cornstarch I noticed there’s still a little bit of crystallization from the ice so next time I think I will try another half a teaspoon or maybe even a full teaspoon to see how that does.

-For this recipe I added peanut butter powder and some vanilla along with some nutmeg and I think what came out was really good.
-Then I decided that it needed a fudge sauce and some toasted nuts so in order to make my fabulous sunday I created a chocolate sauce as well as toasted some almonds and this is what I got.
+For this recipe, I added peanut butter powder and some vanilla along with some nutmeg and I think what came out was really good.
+Then I decided that it needed a fudge sauce and some toasted nuts so in order to make my fabulous sunday I created a sugar-free chocolate sauce as well as toasted almonds and this is what I got.

 Here is the recipe:

 Put all of this into a blender and process until the sugar is dissolved.